 He pulls off the paper bag and I’m fixed again.

-I press my back against the mirror, goose bumps formed on my flushed skin.
+I press my back against the mirror, goosebumps forming on my flushed skin.
 I reach up and rub the back of my neck and draw a breath of cold bathroom air.
 He’s already turned around, his back to me.

 “Did you like that?”
 I ask.